How to boost your software’s performance with benchmark software testing? Find out in this guide, hand-in-hand with Abstracta experts!

 What Is Benchmark Software Testing?

-It involves comparing the performance of our software against a set of benchmarks.
+It is a subtype of performance testing, involving the comparison of our software’s performance against a set of benchmarks.
 These benchmarks serve as a reference point, allowing us to measure various performance metrics such as response time, throughput, and resource utilization.

-By performing benchmark testing, we can identify areas for improvement and optimize our software’s performance.
+By performing benchmark testing, you can identify areas for improvement and optimize your software’s performance.

 Objectives of Benchmark Software Testing